tds455/Capstone-Trivia/README.md

 - Object-Oriented Programming
 - Reactive design (within /triviagame)
 - Django API
-- Django backend serving a Javascript frontend
+- Use of Django backend to retrieve data from public APIs, then serve content to a Javascript frontend

 ## Demo